 The West End is within the Boyd Smelter Site, a local landmark since 1998 (Ordinance No 6003).
 Path and lighting improvements within the landmark required an approved Landmark Alteration Certificate through the city’s Historic Preservation Design Review Process.
 The permit was received on March 29, 2017.

-Feedback received through the public process will be incorporated into the project design, where feasible.
+Feedback received through the public process was incorporated into the project final designs, where feasible.

 Past Meetings & Events